2025 AMC 10A Problems

 Solution:

 Place A=(0,0)A = (0,0) and B=(1,0)B = (1,0) on the unit square.
 APAP is the middle length when BP<AP<ABBP \lt AP \lt AB or AB<AP<BP.AB \lt AP \lt BP.
-These two conditions carve out regions bounded by the circle of radius 11 centered at AA (where AP=ABAP = AB) and the perpendicular bisector x=12x = \tfrac12 (where AP=BPAP = BP).
-Let SS be where that circle meets x=12.x = \tfrac12.
-Then ABS\triangle ABS is equilateral, so QAS=60.\angle QAS = 60^\circ.
-Working out the pieces, the larger region has area 4π3324\frac{4\pi - 3\sqrt3}{24} and the smaller 122π3324.\frac{12 - 2\pi - 3\sqrt3}{24}.
+These regions are bounded by the circle centered at AA with radius 11 (where AP=ABAP = AB) and the line x=12x = \tfrac12 (where AP=BPAP = BP).
+Let SS be where the circle meets x=12.x = \tfrac12.
+Then ABS\triangle ABS is equilateral, so BAS=60.\angle BAS = 60^\circ.
+The larger region has area 4π3324\frac{4\pi - 3\sqrt3}{24} and the smaller has area 122π3324.\frac{12 - 2\pi - 3\sqrt3}{24}.
 They add to 6+π3312.\frac{6 + \pi - 3\sqrt3}{12}.
-So a+b+c+d+e=6+1+3+3+12=25.a + b + c + d + e = 6 + 1 + 3 + 3 + 12 = 25.
+Thus a+b+c+d+ea + b + c + d + e =6+1+3+3+12= 6 + 1 + 3 + 3 + 12 =25.= 25.
 Thus, A is the correct answer.